Owloops/updo/README.md

 - Supports HTTP and HTTPS, with options to skip SSL verification
 - Assertion on response body content
 - Command-line interface with simple usage
-- Simple mode with fancy or plain text output
+- Simple mode with text output
 - Automatic terminal capability detection

 ## Demo